Updated At: Apr 8, 2026

 Is Pin or Juicebox better for high-volume hiring?

 Pin handles high-volume hiring without outreach caps.
 If you need to source and contact 200+ candidates for a warehouse staffing push or a nursing hiring wave, Pin's automated sequences run until the roles are filled.
-Juicebox's credit-based model (250-750 credits depending on plan) can create bottlenecks during high-volume campaigns where you need to reach large candidate pools quickly.
+Juicebox's credit-based model (250 credits on the $139/mo Starter plan) can create bottlenecks during high-volume campaigns where you need to reach large candidate pools quickly.

 Does Pin offer better data quality than Juicebox?

 Pin pre-indexes 850M+ profiles with verified contact data, which reduces email bounce rates when you move from search to outreach.
-Users have reported that Juicebox's aggregated data from 30+ sources can produce higher-than-expected bounce rates, particularly for niche roles and candidates outside the US.
-Lower bounce rates protect your sender reputation and keep outreach deliverability high over time.
+Juicebox's search quality has declined according to user reports, with results drifting on precision for specific requirements.
+Users have also reported higher-than-expected email bounce rates from Juicebox's aggregated data, particularly for niche roles and candidates outside the US.
+With Juicebox now limited to email-only outreach, data accuracy matters even more - bounced emails are your only channel.